lconcia/life_sciences_ml_at_tacc/docs/section3/intro_to_dl.rst

     6.  `Predicting sample origins based on genetic variation <https://doi.org/10.7554/eLife.54507>`_

 The range of deep learning applications is extensive, making it an exciting field for researchers to explore.
-To understand its potential, let's first explore the foundation of deep learning: Artifical Neural Networks.
+To understand its potential, let's first explore the foundation of deep learning: Artificial Neural Networks.

 =============
 Understanding Neural Networks
 =============
-Artifical Neural Networks, or just *neural networks* for short, are the backbone of deep learning.
+Artificial Neural Networks, or just *neural networks* for short, are the backbone of deep learning.
-They consist of artificial neurons called **perceptrons**, which process infomation in a way inspired by biological neurons in the human brain.
+They consist of artificial neurons called **perceptrons**, which process information in a way inspired by biological neurons in the human brain.

 In biological neurons, the dendrite receives electrical signals from other neurons and only fires an output signal when the total input signals exceed a certain threshold.
 Similarly, perceptrons take in multiple inputs, apply weights to them to signal their importance, and produce a single output that represents the total strength of the input signals.